nniiicc/LIS-570-Au2020/index.md

 ## Acknowledgements

-Thanks to Ricardo Gomez for sharing materials related to the class, and the
+Thanks and appreciation to Ricardo Gomez for sharing materials related to his teaching of this class, [@tttkay](https://twitter.com/tttkay) for the 'Black Excellence in LIS' reading list which informed many of the readings used here.

 ---